 - Correct: 4 (2 were up 20% and 2 were up 10%)

 - Neutral: – 0

 - Wrong: 1 (Facebook is down about 5%)

 If you want to see more analysis, visit this article to see more of their picks since 2002.

-But if you want their top picks delivered to you in Real-time, click here to order their service now for $19 a month or $99 a year.
-You can cancel within 30 days and get a full refund.
+But if you want their top picks delivered to you in Real-Time, click here to order their service now for just $19 .
+You can always cancel within 30 days and get a full refund.

 PRO TIPS FINAL RECOMMENDATIONS:

 - Buy the Motley Fool Stock Advisor.
 Click here to pay $19 a month or $99 for the year to get their next 24 stock recommendations.
 You can cancel it within 30 days and get your money back.